20 Scary Movies on Netflix Canada That Will Chill You to the Bone

 Meet the Claire family: art restorer Catherine (Amanda Seyfried), history professor George (James Norton) and young daughter Franny.
 After leaving Manhattan for a sleepy town in New York’s Hudson Valley, the trio learns that their new farmhouse has a fourth occupant: a benevolent spirit trying to warn Claire that her husband is not who he seems.
 In the world of Things Heard & Seen, family secrets are more terrifying than the supernatural.

-Don’t miss the best thrillers on Netflix Canada.
+Don’t miss our roundup of the best thrillers on Netflix Canada.

 Stephen King is the master of killer premises—and 1922‘s plot is a doozy.
 Arlette (Molly Parker) plans to sell her family’s Nebraska farm, a decision her husband, Wilfred (a wonderfully repressed Thomas Jane) strongly opposes.
 Realizing that his wife cannot be swayed, Wilfred conspires with their 14-year-old son to murder her.
 1922 means to put viewers in a psychological wringer.
 And it succeeds with flying (red) colours.